davidpots/playsongnotes/_lessons/449 personal jesus johnny cash depeche mode.md

 ### 2️⃣ Use Swing Eighth Notes

 Regarding rhythm, the eighth notes in Depeche Mode's recordings are played with swing.
 This means that the "AND" eighth note count in each measure's _one AND two AND three AND four AND_ all come a slight bit _late_.

-Here's audio of the main riff played with swing:
+Here's audio of the main riff played **with swing**:

 <audio controls>
   <source src="/audio/449-riff-swing.mp3" type="audio/mpeg">
 Your browser does not support the audio element.
 </audio>

 Alternatively, Cash's version has the eight notes played "straight" —— meaning there is no swing. his means that the "AND" eighth note count in each measure's _one AND two AND three AND four AND_ are equally spaced between quarter notes.

-Here'a audio of the main riff played straight:
+Here's audio of the main riff played **straight**:

 <audio controls>
   <source src="/audio/449-riff-straight.mp3" type="audio/mpeg">